SungminJeon/SCFT-LST-SUGRA-bases/README.md

-# SCFT-LST-SUGRA-bases
+# LST-SUGRA-bases

-This repository contains data and code used in the classification program for six-dimensional SCFT, LST, and supergravity tensor bases.
+This repository contains data and code used in the classification program for six-dimensional LST, and supergravity tensor bases.
 It is intended as a companion repository to the paper **6d Supergravity Blocks**.

 The public tree is organized around two parts: